-Physical hazard means a chemical that is classified as posing one of the following hazardous effects: explosive; flammable (gases, aerosols, liquids, or solids); oxidizer (liquid, solid or gas); self-reactive; pyrophoric (liquid or solid); self-heating; organic peroxide; corrosive to metal; gas under pressure; or in contact with water emits flammable gas.
-See Appendix B to §1910.1200 -- Physical Hazard Criteria.
+Physical hazard means a chemical that is classified as posing one of the following hazardous effects: explosive; flammable (gases, [aerosols,] liquids, or solids); aerosols; oxidizer (gases, liquids, or solids)[(liquid, solid or gas)]; self-reactive; pyrophoric (liquid or solid); self-heating; organic peroxide; corrosive to metal; gas under pressure; [er] in contact with water emits flammable gas; or desensitized explosive.
+[See Appendix B to §1910.1200 -- Physical Hazard Criteria.]
+The criteria for determining whether a chemical is classified as a physical hazard are detailed in Appendix B to this section.